On Fridays, I eat Qdoba.

 This was a research-based paper.
 I had zero sources in-hand and little background knowledge on the topic.
 Before getting this email, I was one (easy) final away from being finished with undergrad.

-I needed to write 15 pages in 48 hours, and the paper was worth something like 70% of my final grade for that class.
+I needed to write 15 pages in 48 hours, and the paper was worth some ridiculous percentage of my final grade for that class.
 So what was the first thing I did?

 I needed to do something normal.
 It felt like things were spiraling out of control, so I took a step back to do something I knew I could control.